alleyinteractive/huron/README.md

  * Don't forget to run `npm install` once you're done!
  * Once `npm install` finishes, you'll need to write a configuration or use the default.
 The default settings and how to modify them is documented in the configuration section of this readme.
  * Start the CLI using the `dist/cli/huron-cli.js` file.
+ * Once the CLI has started, if you didn't run the CLI with the `--production` flag, you can access your prototype(s) at `localhost:[huron.port]/[huron.root]/[prototype-name].html`.
+You can find the defaults for the `port` and `root` options and how to change them in the config documentation, but using the defaults this URL would resolve to `localhost:8080/dist/index.html`.

 ## Writing KSS, templates and data
 KSS is a documentation syntax and styleguide generator.
 All documentation should be located in your stylesheets, and should largely follow the regular [KSS syntax](http://warpspire.com/kss/syntax/).
 However, Huron uses [kss-node](https://github.com/kss-node/kss-node) which includes some changes, and there are a few differences specific to Huron as well.
 All your KSS should include the following: